SqLait/SqLait/README.md

-"Python being slow is actually a good thing" ~idk wtf this guy is talking about but ok.
+"Python being slow is actually a good thing" ~some idiotic programmer or smth

 Biggest lover of the C programming language.